imtiaz1710/SOLID-EXAMPLES/readme.md

 apple: Apple = new Orange();
 ```

-In the above example we can inherit Orange from apple.
-Compailer will not give error.
+In the above example we can inherit ``Orange`` from ``apple``.
+Compailer will not give any error.
 But they are not interchangeable.

-If we assign Orange instance to Apple then from the GetColor method of apple object, we will not get the correct behavior of Apple.
-Apple is not 'Orange' Color.
+If we assign ``Orange`` type instance to ``Apple`` type instance, then, from the ``GetColor()`` method of ``Apple`` type instance, we will not get the correct behavior of ``Apple``.
+Apple is not Orange Color.
 It will confused developer.
 If we have to inherit then we have to ensure that the parent class property that the child class override will behave same as parent class.
 Let's take a look at the following example:

 ```typescript
    interface IFruit{